-One of our goals is to provide a Thanksgiving or Christmas dinner to our families in need.
+On a yearly basis, one of our goals is to provide a Thanksgiving or Christmas dinner to our families in need.
 We have also held Easter Egg hunts and provided high school students in need with a full prom experience.
 In short, our desire is to help Portland residents!
 Thankfully, we are able to provide needed aid due to the generous support and donations from our Portland residents, businesses, churches, schools, and so many others.

 So, thank you Portland, TN—YOU ROCK!

 Our mission is to meet the immediate and most basic needs of our local community with a nonjudgmental attitude and "no questions asked" policy.

 I moved to Portland in 1999 to raise my children in a small town.
 I sat idle for many years with dreams of making a difference.
 Portland Pay It Forward (PPIF) landed in my lap in 2018.
 At first, I worked with churches to get a few donations and then used my own money to buy groceries and basic items of need for fellow community members.
 A local business started giving us bread, and PPIF went from serving 5 families to serving almost 250 families at our most recent food giveaway.

 My inspiration comes from the love and passion my mother felt for others.
 She taught me compassion, love, and most of all, forgiveness.
 She passed in 2019, but I still strive to make her proud.
 My life experiences have taught me what it’s like to be in need.
 I’ve felt the helplessness and despair of not knowing how I was going to feed my kids, or to feed them and go hungry myself.